-Hot Topic: The Rise of 4P Computing
+Hot Topic: Mobile Computing

 - Conversation, not presentation

 The Technology Salon is primarily a forum for discussion, so presentations are discouraged and Power Point is generally banned.
-Lead discussants have only 5-10 minutes at the beginning to present their activity, before participants are free to ask questions, share their own experiences, and drive the conversation in a direction that interests them.
-This both brings forth the group's knowledge and keeps participants engaged for the full meeting.
+Lead discussants have only 5-10 minutes at the beginning to present their ideas and activities, before participants are free to ask questions, share their own experiences, and drive the conversation in a direction that interests them.
+This both brings forth the group’s knowledge and keeps participants engaged for the full meeting.